History of Samraj

 The dozens of princely states, which were formerly vassals to the main Maratha noble lineages, became vassals of the chhatrapati himself.
 Not abolishing those princely states was intended to refrain possible Hindustani and Guzarati nationalisms by giving local rulers perceived power and autonomy.
 They were allowed to collect taxes and to rule within their borders with lots of autonomy according to their traditions so as to keep some armed forces which could be called at any moment to defend the empire against foreign enemies.
 Being usually too small the princely states weren’t considered dangerous to imperial rule.
 Only would be abolished in case of rebellion or being incapable to rule within their own borders.

-Gradual political and administrative reforms built a new political system in the Empire; a constitution was written in 1892 without any public debate turning the empire into a constitutional monarchy in which the chhatrapati was an active ruler and wielded considerable political power over foreign policy and diplomacy which was shared with an elected parliament.
+Gradual political and administrative reforms built a new political system in the Empire.
+Until then Samraji society was integrated along the lines of "jatis" (hereditary groups which devoted themselves to certain occupations and could occupy one or even various varnas).
+Under Rázáráma III gradually the lines of "jatis" were replaced by the "varnas" in order to simplify adminstration, being the "varnas" closer to social division in European societies (even if many European nations were at that time moving away social organization along class lines).
+A constitution was written in 1892 without any public debate turning the empire into a constitutional monarchy in which the chhatrapati was an active ruler and wielded considerable political power over foreign policy and diplomacy which was shared with an elected parliament.
 The Parliament primarily dictated domestic policy matters and initially only the upper castes (Brahmans and Satrias) were represented.
 Later, with the diversification of the economy and also thanks to social struggles, the Vaishyas/Banias won representation.

-Large investments were made to industrialize Samraj and new technologies were imported from Europe.
+Huge investments were made to modernize the large, but outdated, industry in Samraj which was inherited from the Moghul Empire.
+New technologies were imported from Europe.
 Over one hundred cotton mills were built around Bombay (a Kemrese settlement) and as textile industry boomed much of the exports travelled through this port to Europe.
 A little later textile industry also boomed in Ahmenabad (Guzarat) which became a major industrial and trade centre.
 By 1900 Samraji textile industry was the biggest in the world and many huge fortunes were made.
 But as a civil rights activist (Tiļaka) later asked:”How many poor are needed to create a rich man?”.

-To feed the growing textile industry much of Samraj suffered from deforestation during late 1800’s and early 1900’s to make way for cotton and tea, which was another major export to Europe (especially to the Federated Kingdoms).
-Promotion of commercialization of agriculture with a focus on export trade resulted in a decreasing of food crops.
-Such made a major ecological impact, reducing biodiversity and making lands less resistant to the floods of the monsoon season.
-Also Samraj became the favorite destination for hunting in the small European communities from the European enclaves.
+To feed the growing textile industry much of Samraj suffered from deforestation during late 1800’s and early 1900’s to make way for cotton, which was another major export to Europe (especially to the Federated Kingdoms).
+Promotion of commercialization of agriculture with a focus on export trade resulted in a decreasing of food crops causing famines in some regions.
+Also deforestation made a major ecological impact, reducing biodiversity and making lands less resistant to the floods of the monsoon season.
+Samraj also became the favorite destination for hunting in the small European communities from the European enclaves.
 The tiger population was nearly decimated during the first decades of the 20th century.

 Field hockey and cricket became popular sports in Samraj, due to contacts with the Kemrese in Bombay.
 Samraj participated in the 1912 World Games in Stockholm, Sweden, Scandinavian Realm.
 Since then, they have participated in all World Games.